Slide show of the L2 Spring2 Dac. (Official Photos of KTE Spring2 Dac will be live second week of Dec approximately)

-Same chassis dimensions, same control panel and same copper/black signature look. but KTE model will have offical pure copper KTE badges/emblems.
+Same chassis dimensions, same control panel and same copper/black signature look. but KTE model will have official pure copper KTE badges/emblems.

 Improvements to the dac module have been made and KTE models will have hand picked modules for best performance and sound quality.